Megan Schutt

-Megan Schutt (born 15 January 1993) is an Australian cricketer who has played for the national team as a medium-fast bowler since 2012.
+Megan Louise Schutt (born 15 January 1993) is an Australian cricketer who has played for the national team as a fast-medium bowler since 2012.
 Domestically, she plays for the South Australian Scorpions, for whom she debuted in 2009, and, since 2015, the Adelaide Strikers.
 She was the first cricketer to take a hat-trick for Australia in a Women's Twenty20 International (WT20I) match.

 Early life and education

 Schutt was born in Adelaide, into what she has praised as a "loving family", headed by her parents Brian and Sue.
 According to Schutt, "I'm 99 per cent my dad; I have my mum's eyes, but that's about it," and, "I thank [my dad] for all my sporting-ness."
 However, he denies having been any good at sport.

 Together with her older sister Natalie, with whom she shared a bedroom, and her younger brother Warren, Schutt was raised in a modest home in Hackham West, an outer southern suburb of Adelaide.
 She attended Hackham West Primary School, then Wirreanda Secondary School, and although she loved school and achieved good grades, she also "wagged a bit".

 In Hackham West, children often played cricket in the suburban streets, and Schutt was amongst them.
 One day when she was 11 years old, she was asked to fill in for someone in a Seaford club match.
 During that game, she was bowled first ball, but took a wicket with her own first ball.
 She was also spotted by someone who invited her to join a new girls' team.
 After being spotted again playing for that team, she was recruited by the Flinders University Cricket Club.
-Then, at age 13, she moved to Sturt, where her team mates included Shelley Nitschke.
+Then, at age 13, she moved to Sturt, where her teammates included Shelley Nitschke.

 Schutt proceeded along the South Australian state pathway through the under-15, under-17 and under-19 teams.
 Yet despite being a "fluky good" cricketer as a teenager, she took a long time to fall in love with the game.
-At 16, she tried boundary umpiring for an Australian rules football league, and was called-up to play football for a short time at junior level, but she soon returned to cricket.
+At 16, she tried boundary umpiring for an Australian rules football league, and was called up to play football for a short time at junior level, but she soon returned to cricket.
 In 2018, she told Adelaide's Sunday Mail that until she was 19:

 In an article Schutt wrote for The Guardian in 2021, she observed that as an unexpected by-product of the COVID-19 pandemic she had been able to consider certain issues with more clarity: